Personal Loans

 What types of expenses can funeral loans cover?

 Funeral loans are personal loans, which typically have very few restrictions on use.
-You can cover expenses like embalming, cremation, services, and burial expenses with a funeral loan.
+You could cover expenses like embalming, cremation, services, and burial expenses with a funeral loan.
 You may need to pay for copies of the death certificate to provide to insurance companies.
 You may wish to publish an obituary in a local newspaper—in a big-city newspaper, obituaries can cost more than $1,000.
-Even the small expenses add up fast, and funeral loans can help pay for most of them.
+Even the small expenses add up fast, and funeral loans could help pay for most of them.

 Can I get a funeral loan with bad credit?